kuzzleio/kuzzle/README.md

 ## Advanced installation

 Take a look at the [installation](docs/installation.md) file for more installation ways.
-(Manual installation, add fixture, database reset and more)
+(Manual installation, update, add fixture, database reset and more)

 # Using Kuzzle